Getting Started with Vue 3 PDF Viewer

 Install the @syncfusion/ej2-vue-pdfviewer package using npm or Yarn.
 This package includes the PDF Viewer component and all required dependencies:

-This guide uses the Material theme.
+This section uses the Material theme.
 Import the required CSS into the <style> section of src/App.vue:

 <style>